 currently available directly through Noah's web

-questions about which boat is right for you send us a note and
+which boat is right for you send us a note and we will be

 US customers, ordering books directly from Blurb can be the most efficient way to get a copy as they ship from the US, removing the seemingly inevitable slowdowns that occur when shipping across the border.